Socialcap-app/socialcap-anonymous-voting/docs/semaphore.md

  broadcasted to the trusted listeners that will process it.

 - idnc: the identity commitment who sends the message
-- message: the message to send
-- encrypted: indicates if the message is encrpyted
+- encrypted: the encryped message
 - signal: hash of the message to broadcast, example hash(message)
 - nullifier: which uniquely identifies a signal, example: hash(pk, claimUid)